danyaberezun/KEEPs/README.md

 #### Type-safe extensions

-ALMOST DONE

-Let's imagine a library with such an architecture:
+Let's say we have a library for chart drawing.

 ```Kotlin
 sealed interface Chart<A> {